The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Bridging the Sales-CS Gap

 Aligning sales and customer success (CS) teams is crucial for enhancing Net Revenue Retention (NRR) and transforming business challenges into successes.
 By sharing goals and understanding their roles in the customer’s journey, teams avoid operational silos and foster a unified approach.
 Regular joint business reviews improve transparency and strategy alignment, ensuring activities support company growth.
-This collaborative approach not only meets but often exceeds customer expectations, boosting satisfaction and loyalty (SmartKarrot l Customer Success Software) (Zendesk).
+This collaborative approach not only meets but often exceeds customer expectations, boosting satisfaction and customer loyalty.
+(SmartKarrot l Customer Success Software) (Zendesk).

 Tailoring Strategies Based on Deal Type